 - Drink 6 to 8 glasses of water throughout the day.

 - Decrease your intake of liquids after 8:00 pm.

 - Avoid foods and beverages that may irritate the bladder.
 Examples are:

 - Tell your doctor or nurse know if you have any urinary changes.
-Medication can be prescribed to help.
+They can recommend a change in your diet or prescribe medication that can help.

 The wall of the rectum may become irritated.
 About 2 weeks after starting treatment you may have: